 Our condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").
 Accounting policies, methods and estimates are an integral part of the preparation of condensed consolidated financial statements in accordance with U.S. GAAP and, in part, are based upon management's current judgments.
 Those judgments are normally based on knowledge and experience with regard to past and current events and assumptions about future events.
 Certain accounting policies, methods and estimates are particularly sensitive because of their significance to the condensed consolidated financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.
-While there are a number of accounting policies, methods and estimates affecting our condensed consolidated financial statements and statements, areas that are particularly significant include:
+While there are a number of accounting policies, methods and estimates affecting our condensed consolidated financial statements, areas that are particularly significant include:

 - Revenue recognition policies;

-- Stock-based compensation; and
+- Stock-based compensation;

-- Income taxes.
+- Income taxes; and

+- Business combinations, intangible assets and goodwill impairment

-Other than the adoption of ASU 2015-17 as described in Note 1 of Notes to Condensed Consolidated Financial Statements, there were no significant changes in our critical accounting policies and estimates during the six months ended January 31, 2016.
+We added the business combinations, intangible assets and goodwill impairment policy in Note 1 to the Condensed Consolidated Financial Statements in the third quarter of fiscal 2016.
+Additionally, we adopted ASU 2015-17, Balance Sheet Classification of Deferred Taxes in the second quarter of fiscal 2016.
+Other than these updates, there were no significant changes in our critical accounting policies and estimates during the nine months ended April 30, 2016.
 Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations contained in our Annual Report on Form 10-K filed on September 17, 2015 for a more complete discussion of our critical accounting policies and estimates.